deanandreakis/deanandreakis/README.md

 ### Hi there 👋 I am Dean W. Andreakis.

 I love developing for the web, mobile devices, and embedded real-time devices.
+I am a full stack developer that enjoys both front end and back end development.
 In my spare time I do freelance web and mobile development.
 I love learning and applying new technologies.
 My next adventure is learning AI/ML.

 Favorite editor: Neovim • First computer: The original Mac